KurtisIvey/ayn-services/README.md

 ### Installation

 This project is currently setup to only run as a landing page.
 The contact form has been disabled to prevent emails that aren't work related being sent to the business owner.
+Other than that, clone the repo and run npm install.
+After which, run npm run dev inside the folder to load the website.

 ## Usage

-This front was primarily created to mimic many of the features present on Facebook such as registration, login, posting text, commenting text, updating usernames, updating profile photos, and adding/removing friends.
-It communicates with my Odin-book-backend.
-If you need a reference for such code examples, you're free to use/borrow/reference any of the code present.
-Reach out to me if you have any questions.
+This website was designed by me and has stock images present that are only legal to be used with the possession of the license.
+Any use not abiding by this is in violation of freepik stock photo policy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>